kdrodgers/RESTORE-Trend-Analysis/README.md

 Contained within are files associated with the RESTORE Trend Analysis.
 Included are three files entitled "scripts", "data", and "results."

-Below is a brief description of the content containe in each folder:
+Below is a brief description of the content contained in each folder:

 File entitled "scripts":